 Sardinia and Sicily

-The Sagra di Sant Efisio on May 1 one of the most important festivals in Sardinia.
-A colorful 4-day procession leads from Cagliari to the Romanesque church of Saint Efisio on the beach at Nora.
+- Sagra di Sant Efisio: On May 1, one of the most important festivals in Sardinia features a colorful four-day procession from Cagliari to the Romanesque church of Saint Efisio on the beach at Nora.
 Decorated oxcarts and horsemen accompany the saint's statue in a parade followed by food and dancing.

-The Chianti Wine Festival, the last Sunday in May and first Sunday in June, takes place in Montespertoli in the Chianti wine region of Tuscany.
+- The Chianti Wine Festival: On the last Sunday in May and first Sunday in June, the Chianti Wine Festival takes place in Montespertoli in the Chianti wine-making region of Tuscany.

-La Palombella, in Orvieto, is a festival representing the descent of the Holy Spirit on the Apostles.
-The festival is held on Pentecost Sunday (7 weeks after Easter) in the piazza in front of the Duomo and ends with a fireworks display.
+- La Palombella: Hosted in Orvieto, this festival represents the descent of the Holy Spirit on the Apostles.
+The festival is held on Pentecost Sunday, seven weeks after Easter, which usually falls in May.
+The festival takes place in the plaza in front of the Orvieto Cathedral and ends with a fireworks display.

-The Festa dei Ceri, a candle race and costumed parade in Gubbio, takes place May 15 and is followed by a Historical Cross-Bow Exhibition on the last Sunday of May.
+- The Festa dei Ceri: This candle race and costumed parade in Gubbio takes place May 15 and is followed by a historical cross-bow exhibition on the last Sunday of May.

-Festa della Sensa, or Ascension Festival, is held on the first Sunday after Ascension Day (40 days after Easter) in Venice.
+The Festa della Sensa, or Ascension Festival, is held on the first Sunday after Ascension Day (40 days after Easter) in Venice.
 The ceremony commemorates Venice's marriage to the sea and in past times, the Doge threw a gold ring into the sea to unite Venice and the sea.
-In modern times a regatta heads from Saint Mark's Square to Saint Nicolo' culminating with a gold ring being thrown into the sea.
+In modern times a regatta heads from Saint Mark's Square to Saint Nicolo culminating with a gold ring being thrown into the sea.
 There is also a huge fair.
-Dates and Information